 Diving with Manta Rays

-Whilst you can spot manta rays at many sites dotting the Maldives, these are arguably the most unique manta encounters.
+While you can spot manta rays at many sites dotting the Maldives, these are arguably the best sites in the Maldives for manta encounters.

 • Hithadhoo Corner, Laamu Atoll - Become a researcher for the day with Manta Trust, setting out from Six Senses Laamu to learn all about, and assist in, ongoing conservation of these inquisitive creatures at Hithadhoo Corner (or Manta Point).